cGitRep/English-or-Dutch-Classification/README.md

 # Language-Classification-Program

-The program reads a number of Dutch and English sentences (located in train.dat files) and trains a hypothesis (saved in hypothesis.txt) using given features (located in features.txt files).
+The program reads a number of Dutch and English sentences (located in the training folder) and trains a hypothesis (saved in hypothesis.txt) using given features (located in the features folder).
 Users can choose to train the hypothesis using a decision tree or AdaBoost.
-The program can then use this hypothesis to predict what language a givene sentence is.
+The program can then use this hypothesis to predict what language a given sentence is.

-# Command Line Arguments
+# 2 types of command line arguments

-train "examples" "features" "hypothesisOut" "learning-type"
+**train "train-examples" "features" "hypothesisOut" "learning-type"**
-- examples: file that contains a number of sentences and whether they are english or dutch (must follow the same formating as the train.dat files)
+- train-examples: file that contains a number of sentences and whether they are English or Dutch
-- features: file that contains the features (separated by newlines) used to test the hypothesis
+- features: file that contains the features that will be used to train the hypothesis
 - hypothesisOut: name of the file that the program will write the hypothesis to
 - learning-type: either "dt" (decision tree) or "ada" (AdaBoost)

-predict "examples" "features" "hypothesis"
+- ex: "python lab3.py train train_medium.dat features.txt hypothesis.txt dt"

+**predict "test-examples" "features" "hypothesis"**
-- examples: file that contains sentences (separated by newlines) that are either in English or Dutch
+- test-examples: file that contains sentences that are either in English or Dutch
 - features: file that contains the features used to create the hypothesis
-- hypothesis: the trained decision tree/ensemble
+- hypothesis: the trained decision tree/ensemble created by the program
+- for each sentence, the program returns either "en" for English or "nl" for Dutch
+- ex: "python lab3.py predict large_test features.txt hypothesis.txt"

+# Other info
--> The given hypothesis in "best.model" is currently the best decision tree I have come up with and has around a 97.8% success rate
+-> The given hypothesis in "best.model" is currently the best decision tree I've come up with and has around a 97.8% success rate

--> I use "hypothesis.txt" as the file to write to when creating a hypothesis
+-> I use "hypothesis.txt" as the file to write to when creating a hypothesis, but it can be any file

+-> All feature, testing, and training files must follow the same formating as the ones given